SpiceSharp/SpiceSharp/README.md

 # SpiceSharp
 A Spice-based circuit simulator written in C#.
 It uses Math.NET to solve matrix equations.

+The main project is SpiceSharp.
+It currently supports AC, DC and Transient simulations.
+It has the following models implemented:
+* Voltage sources (Voltagesource, VoltageControlledVoltagesource, CurrentControlledVoltagesource)
+* Current sources (Currentsource, VoltageControlledCurrentsource, CurrentControlledCurrentsource)
+* Resistors (Resistor, ResistorModel)
+* Capacitors (Capacitor, CapacitorModel)
+* Inductors (Inductor, MutualInductance)
+* Switches (VoltageSwitch, VoltageSwitchModel, CurrentSwitch, CurrentSwitchModel)
+* BJT (Bipolar, BipolarModel)
+* Diodes (Diode, DiodeModel)

+The project SpiceSharpTransistors project contains additional transistor models:
+* MOS1 (LEVEL 1)
+* MOS2 (LEVEL 2)
+* MOS3 (LEVEL 3)
+* (MOS6, seemed to be incomplete)
+* BSIM1
+* BSIM2
+* BSIM3 (3.3.0)

+The project Spice2SpiceSharp contains a tool that I use to convert Spice models to the SpiceSharp framework (C and C# are not that different when it comes to model calculations).
+This minimizes the error I make when porting the model to this framework.
+Some manual work is still necessary though, and errors can still sneak in.
+Use the models at your own risk.

+Although many features have been copied or integrated from Spice 3f5, this is not an exact copy.
+It might behave slightly different from other Spice simulators (eg. timestep control for transient simulations).

 ## Example
 ```C#
 using System;